Wir sind Helden: 2010–2011: Bring mich nach Hause

 After three years away from the spotlight, Wir sind Helden returned in August 2010 with Bring mich nach Hause, the band's fourth album.
 The band had by then signed to Sony Music following the break-up of Labels.
 In addition, Wir sind Helden had parted ways with Patrik Majer, who had produced the band's previous three albums, with the new album being produced by English producer Ian Davenport.

 For the recording of Bring mich nach Hause, Wir sind Helden strived to use real instruments over synthesizers.
 Additional instruments which can be heard on the album include the accordion, oud, banjo and glockenspiel.
 In addition, bassist Jörg Holdinghausen from German band Tele was involved in recording the album as guest musician and vocalist.

 Speaking in an interview, Holofernes stated that Bring mich nach Hause had both a melancholic side and a euphoric side, and cited "Alles" as the song which best embodied these two sides.
 "Alles" was the first single released from the album and reached No. 36 in the German singles chart.
 The album itself went to No. 1 in Germany and Austria.

+It was during this period that Wir sind Helden toured with the pop-rock band EMMA6 from Heinsburg.